lllyasviel/Paints-UNDO/README.md

 After you get into the Gradio interface:

-First Tab: Upload an image or just click on one of the Example image (found in the Examples Gallery Tab), go back to the first tab & then click "Generate Prompt" to get the global prompt.
+**First Tab:** Upload an image or just click on one of the Example image (found in the Examples Gallery Tab), go back to the first tab & then click "Generate Prompt" to get the global prompt.
 (Use the Create New Projects - 📂 button, if you want to start a new output folder tree)

-Second Tab: Click "Generate Key Frames".
+**Second Tab**: Click "Generate Key Frames".
 You can change seeds or other parameters on the left.

-Third Tab: Click "Generate Video".
+**Third Tab**: Click "Generate Video".
 You can change seeds or other parameters on the left.

+**Forth Tab**: Is a Metadata Viewer, just drag & drop one of your frames in, & the data will automatically appear in the DataViewer textbox.

-Fourth Tab: As mentioned above is the Examples Gallery Tab.
+**Fifth Tab**: As mentioned above is the Examples Gallery Tab.

-Fifth Tab: Allows the user to switch to different gradio_themes.
+**Sixth Tab**: Allows the user to switch to different gradio_themes.

 (Finally, the input_image, keyframes, video_frames, and final_frame are now automatically saved to a well structured output folder similar to sd_forge, as well as all of the generative data embedded in the metadata. [use exiftools.exe or another image metadata viewer to see what settings & prompts you used for previous progects])